History of the Boston Bruins: Original Six era (1942–1967)

 By 1942, the NHL had been reduced to the six teams that would in the modern era be called the "Original Six", but on-ice talent was still depleted due to World War II.

 In 1944, Bruin Herb Cain set the then-NHL record for points in a season with 82, more than double his previous career high.
-But the Bruins did not make the playoffs that season, and while the next season Cain was second in the league in goals with 32, the 1945–46 season -- when demobilized soldiers began to return to the league -- was his last.
+However, the Bruins did not make the playoffs that season, and while the next season, Cain was second in the league in goals with 32, the 1945–46 season—when demobilized soldiers began to return to the league—was his last, as he was unable to secure deals with any teams.

-In that year, Dit Clapper led the team back to the Stanley Cup Finals as player-coach.
+That same year, Dit Clapper led the team back to the Stanley Cup Finals as player-coach.
 He retired as a player after the next season, becoming the first player to play twenty NHL seasons, but stayed on as coach.
-The next three seasons saw the Bruins make the playoffs each year -- with two 3rd place and one 2nd place finishes, respectively -- but lose in the first round of the playoffs each time.
+The next three seasons saw the Bruins make the playoffs each year—with two 3rd place and one 2nd place finishes, respectively—but lose in the first round of the playoffs each time.
 One shocking development was the lifetime suspension of star young forward Don Gallinger in 1948 on suspicion of gambling on his own team to lose.

 Several changes took place after the third such defeat in the 1949 season.
 While the returning Kraut Line of Schmidt, Dumart and Bauer continued their previous strong level of play post-war (in their first full year back, Schmidt was voted First Team All-Star at center, while Dumart and Bauer were both voted Second Team All-Stars), Brimsek did not, and was traded to the Chicago Black Hawks.
 Clapper stepped down as coach.
 The only remaining quality young player who stayed with the team for any length was forward Johnny Peirson, recognizable to fans of a later era as the Bruins' television color commentator in the 1970s.

 During the 1948–49 season, the original form of the "spoked-B" logo, with a small number "24" to the left of the capital B signifying the calendar year in the 20th century in which the Bruins team first played, and a similarly small "49" to the right of the "B", for the then-current season's calendar year in the 20th century, appeared on their home uniforms—a nod to the Boston area's nickname of "The Hub".
 The following season, the logo was modified into the basic "spoked-B" form that was to be used, virtually unchanged (except for certain proportions within the logo), through the 1993–94 season.